auth0/docs/articles/authorization/guides/dashboard/create-roles.md

 ---
-description: Learn how to create roles for Auth0's API Authorization core feature using the Auth0 Management Dashboard.
+description: Learn how to create a role using the Auth0 Management Dashboard.
+For use with Auth0's API Authorization Core feature set.
 topics:
   - authorization
   - dashboard